New Zealand Small Group Tours - The Unbeatable Way To Travel New Zealand

 Of course, you could always get in touch with the New Zealand travel specialists here at Trails and take all the hard work out of finding and booking accommodation.
 As a small team of dedicated professionals with a wealth of experience, we know all the best spots to stay – stylish places with incredible views, comfortable beds and excellent water pressure.
 We’ve hand-picked each location (and bounced on the beds – standard industry practice) so we can personally attest to the quality.
 Your accommodation is all part of the trip and included in the price, so you get to enjoy each day with the anticipation of a delightful night’s rest ahead in superb accommodations.
 No grubby hostels or sub-par B&Bs in sight!

 Travelling independently means you have to take care of yourself as far as food goes.
 Vacations are about exploring, relaxing and absorbing new cultures, not trips to the supermarket (ok, maybe once for curiosity’s sake).
-On a Trails small-group trip, we take our food seriously and we know that our guests expect excellent cuisine and fresh local fare.
+On a Trails small group tours of New Zealand, we take our food seriously and we know that our guests expect excellent cuisine and fresh local fare.
 Depending on which tour you take, we eat out at a range of excellent restaurants and cafes and enjoy delicious home-cooked meals and favourite Kiwi specialities.

 Going-it-alone certainly requires more planning both prior and during your trip.
 You not only need to decide where to stay, what to eat and what your budget is, but you also need to think about where you’re going and what you want to see.
 You could always grab a well-thumbed copy of the Lonely Planet and follow in the footsteps of countless tourists ahead of you, or you could travel with the locals for a real taste of New Zealand.